klutchell/megasnapshot/README.md

 ## Description ##

-This utility runs [rsnapshot](http://rsnapshot.org/) and megasync docker images to upload backups to a MEGA.nz cloud drive.
+This utility runs [rsnapshot](http://rsnapshot.org/) and megautils docker images to upload backups to a MEGA.nz cloud drive.
 It pulls and runs the following docker images via [docker-compose](https://github.com/docker/compose):

 Image | Size | Version